 Projects, whether monthly or quarterly, are an important part of the course.
 They are not only a significant portion of students' grades, but also they engage the more creative side of the students, which is especially important for students who are less academically inclined.
-The required projects are described at the beginning of each grading period and again in Appendix D. The 40 Hour Project synthesizes all of the different areas and ideas which have been studied during the course of the year, but each student should also design this project along the lines of his own interests.
+The required projects are described at the beginning of First Semester Lessno Plans.
+The 40 Hour Project synthesizes all of the different areas and ideas which have been studied during the course of the year, but each student should also design this project along the lines of his own interests.
 Projects should always be presented before an audience, even if it is a family and some friends; such an atmosphere makes the students do a better job and gives them an opportunity to work on their oratory skills